huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 ## How I help heirs and personal representatives specifically

-Cleanout2Closing is built around your reality as an heir or personal representative, not just â€œanother listing.â€
+Cleanout2Closing is built around your reality as an heir or personal representative, not just "another listing."

 Here is what that looks like in practice.